-9 Reasons Why Teacher Pay for Performance Is Ineffective
+10 Reasons Why Teacher Performance Pay Is Ineffective

-This article is based on my observations and experiences while teaching four years in a district that used teacher pay for performance.
+This article is based on my observations and experiences while teaching four years in a district that used teacher performance pay.

-With teacher pay for performance, teacher salaries are in great part determined by their students’ performance as measured by standardized tests.
+With teacher performance pay, otherwise known as teacher pay for performance and teacher merit pay, teacher salaries are in great part determined by their students’ performance as measured by standardized tests.

 This is different from the traditional model in which teachers are paid based on their level of education and years of teaching experience.